Facebook and Its Executives Are Getting Destroyed After Botching the Handling of a Massive Data Breach - Slashdot

 Easy they want to calm the great masses of their user base, whose reading comprehension can't deal with anything longer than a Twitter

+I suspected this is what they could do for a long time.
+Zippo to hide but facebook is in ublock and in noscript.
+These companies are advertising platforms.
+Advertising is *wildly* different than what it used to be.
+Now they want to track the metrics.
+The only way to do that is to record what I do.

+That they track their employees is not surprising at all.
+These people are no longer the underdogs.
+They are the overlords.
+Treat them with suspicion and a wide berth.
+They are looking to monetize you at a

-Enough of the hyperbole in the headlines (Score:1)
+Enough of the hyperbole in the headlines (Score:5, Insightful)

 Dear Slashdot, please knock it off with the hyperbole in the headline.
 Unless the Facebook executives are literally being torn limb from limb or being ground into dust, I don't really find the over top headline informative or useful.